An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Families of links and knots

 We define $K_3$ to be the knot shown in Figure~\ref{fig:k3} (as we will see it cannot be constructed quite in the same way as the other knots in the family).
 The process for creating $K_5$ from $L_5$ is depicted in Figure~\ref{fig:l5k5}.
 The same strategy is used for $K_r$ for all $r \geq 4$.
 Here the algorithm is detailed in general.
-We can take the link $L_r, r \geq 4$ and form an alternating knot $A_r$ from it by removing $r-2$ of the existing central tiles (all of which are equivalent to tile 26 in Figure~\ref{fig:tiles}) and replacing each of them with tile 20 from Figure~\ref{fig:tiles}, a 2 crossing tile rotated to make sure $A_r$ is alternating.
+We can take the link $L_r, r \geq 4$ and form an alternating knot $A_r$ from it by removing $r-2$ of the existing central tiles (all of which are equivalent to Tile 27 in Figure~\ref{fig:tiles}) and replacing each of them with Tile 21 from Figure~\ref{fig:tiles}, a 2 crossing tile rotated to make sure $A_r$ is alternating.
 We choose to replace central tiles in the lower half of the mosaic board.
 The replacement is equivalent to smoothing one of the three crossings on each of these tiles.
 Any time we smooth a crossing between two different components we reduce the number of components of the link by one (if both arcs of the crossing were from a single component smoothing might increase the number of components or leave the number unchanged so we avoid doing this).
 By smoothing $r-2$ well chosen crossings we change $L_r$ from an $r-1$ component link into a knot.
-The transition from $L_5$ to $A_5$ is depicted in the top right mosaic in Figure~\ref{fig:l5k5}.
+The transition from $L_5$ to $A_5$ is depicted in the top right mosaic in Figure~\ref{fig:l5k5} done on the tiles shaded pink.
 It is not important which tiles we swap when forming $A_r$ as long as they are central tiles and thus not too close to the outside of the mosaic board, they are not in the top few rows, and they reduce the number of components when smoothed.
+There are plenty of choices for crossings to smooth to form $A_r$, but we note that the collection of knots one could choose for $A_r$ defined here is a proper subset of the collection options for $A_r$ in \cite{hll} because in that paper there was no reason to disallow smoothing of crossings that were in the upper few rows of tiles of the mosaic board.

 Next we form $K_r$.
 To do this we take $A_r$ and look at the second highest horizontal arc in the mosaic.
 It is fully contained in the third highest row of tiles in the mosaic.
-Fix the crossing all the way on the right, but change every other undercrossing of that strand into an overcrossing as seen in the bottom left mosaic board in Figure~\ref{fig:l5k5}.
-Finally, we reverse all the crossings of the mosaic that lie above that horizontal arc to yield $K_r$ (bottom right in in Figure~\ref{fig:l5k5}).
+Fix the crossing all the way on the right, but change every other under-crossing of that strand into an over-crossing as seen in the bottom left mosaic board in Figure~\ref{fig:l5k5}.
+Finally, we reverse all the crossings of the mosaic that lie above that horizontal arc to yield $K_r$ (these two sets of changes are shown shaded in blue in the bottom left in Figure~\ref{fig:l5k5}).